-When a lender allows a borrower to temporarily stop or suspend payments on some type of loan, that is called forbearance.
-There are other variations of forbearance.
-Forbearance can be used in a variety of lender/borrower situations and is often used with student loans.
+Forbearance occurs when a lender allows a borrower to temporarily stop or reduce payments on a loan.
+There are many types of loan forbearance.
+It can apply in a variety of lender/borrower situations.
+It is often used with student loans.

 The key to forbearance is that it is temporary.
-The length of time that a lender will allow forbearance varies, but it is a maximum of three years, over the lifetime of the loan, before the borrower either has to start making payments again or some other arrangement has to be made.
+The length of time that a lender will allow forbearance varies.
+For example, it is a maximum of 18 months before the borrower has to start making payments again on mortgage loans.

-One important characteristic of forbearance that borrowers have to consider is that they should pay the interest that accrues on their debt during the forbearance period.
-If they don’t, the interest is added to the principal of the loan and the total interest paid over the life of the loan becomes larger.
+One important characteristic of forbearance is that interest continues to accrue during the pause.
+If you are able, you may choose to keep paying the interest during the forbearance period.
+If you don’t, the interest will be added to the principal of the loan.
+This will mean that you pay more in total interest paid over the life of the loan.

 Types of Forbearance

-Former students should realize the problems associated with forbearance such as increased interest costs during the lifetime of the loan.
-Forbearance should not be a way to put off repayment or a long term strategy to make loan repayment more affordable.
-It should be only the solution to some emergency.
+Forbearance should not be a way to put off repayment.
+It is not a long-term strategy to make loan repayment more affordable and should be only the solution to an emergency.

 There are two types of forbearance for former students and their student loans: